PChudani-Quest/HomeSecurity/README.md

 ```

 - config.js
-in /HomeSecurityNode folder there is sample_config.js.
+create config.js in /HomeSecurityNode folder.
+There is sample_config.js.
 Configure it so that it contains your SMTP and also firebase parameters.

 - service account key
 copy your service account key to /HomeSecurityNode folder as serviceAccountKey.json